helmgast/lore/README.md

 Fablr is a platform for sharing stories and fictional worlds.
 It's a wiki and a tool for gaming and for getting together with friends.
 It's a responsive web based platform that should work equally well on desktop, tablet and mobiles (optimized for modern browsers - above IE8).
 However, it is built with an API to support non-web frontends such as mobile apps.

 ## LICENSE
-This is not open source, it is proprietary.
+This is proprietary software.
 All rights reserved.

 ## FRAMEWORKS
 Fablr backend is built in Python, and we use the following frameworks (plus more):